 Down-Payment & Closing-Cost Assistance

 To qualify for the program through us, a prospective home buyer must meet all of the following criteria:

 Be a first-time homebuyer

-Have his/her own savings to contribute to down-payment or closing costs
+Have their own savings to contribute to the down payment or closing costs

-Purchase a 1-4 family home, a condominium, or a cooperative for owner-occupancy in one of the five boroughs of New York City
+Purchase a 1-4 unit family home, a condominium, or a cooperative for owner-occupancy in one of the five boroughs of New York City

 Pass a Housing Quality Standards (HQS) inspection before purchase